slo-kan/Team-Rocket/reports/week03.md

 *  Research on classification of birds and what categories to include by default.
 *  Decide on how to structure data such as the categories of the birds, their sighting times and locations.
 *  Start working on writing an SQLite database to store bird sightings on the device.
+*  Also to get familiar with uml class diagrams.

 ## Meeting agenda